tryscer/flock/flock-music.md

 ​	“Better not let that cop see you dance like that, Alice of Wonderland,” she says.
 ​	Now Babatunde climbs on stage, smiling and waving at the crowd.
 As he comes on, he says, “how are you guys feeling today?”
 ​	“We’re feeling great, Babatunde!” calls Cindy.
 ​	Babatunde sits behind a huge caulderon covered in animal hide.
 If it’s a drum, I think, it’s the biggest drum I’ve ever seen.
 He raps his fingers on it.
-Suddenly Mucho’s little bass rythm has a drum rythm friend to dance with.
+Suddenly Mucho’s little bass rhythm has a drum rhythm friend to dance with.
 ​	Johnny Terry climbs on stage.
 Someone yells, “Hi there, Johnny!”
 And some people clap.
 He finds his place behind Mucho and starts singing into the microphone in a low, low voice:
 ​	“*Go, go, go*…”
 ​	Johnny’s voice and Mucho’s bass and Babatunde’s drum all vibrate through me.
 I can feel them in my chest, in my feet, even in my butt.
 A tall, broad-shouldered woman comes on, taking her place in front, wearing a black dress and an afro and holding a shiny, golden electric guitar, slim and small in her large hands.